biomedisa/biomedisa/README.md

 Biomedisa (https://biomedisa.info) is a free and easy-to-use open-source application for segmenting large volumetric images, e.g. CT and MRI scans, developed at [The Australian National University CTLab](https://ctlab.anu.edu.au/).
 Biomedisa's semi-automated segmentation is based on a smart interpolation of sparsely pre-segmented slices, taking into account the complete underlying image data.
 In addition, Biomedisa enables deep learning for the fully automated segmentation of series of similar samples.
 It can be used in combination with segmentation tools such as Amira/Avizo, ImageJ/Fiji and 3D Slicer.
 If you are using Biomedisa or the data for your research please cite: Lösel, P.D. et al. [Introducing Biomedisa as an open-source online platform for biomedical image segmentation.](https://www.nature.com/articles/s41467-020-19303-w) *Nat.
 Commun.* **11**, 5577 (2020).

 ## Hardware Requirements
-+ One or more NVIDIA GPUs with compute capability 3.0 or higher or an Intel CPU.
++ One or more NVIDIA GPUs with compute capability 3.0 or higher or an Intel CPU

 ## Installation (command-line based)
 + [Ubuntu 22.04 + CUDA + GPU (recommended)](https://github.com/biomedisa/biomedisa/blob/master/README/ubuntu2204_cuda11.8_gpu_cli.md)